TslEdv/Infrastructure-Ansible-/backup_sla.md

 RPO -

-We create backups every night during the 24h period.
+We create incremential backups every night at 1 am UTC.
+We create full backups every sunday at 1 am UTC.
 Acceptable data loss - 12h after the last backup.

 Versioning and retention -